 While it is not technically needed, it is good practice to include it, and it looks like this:

 Creating a real HTML document requires the use of HTML tags.
-HTML tags are used to describe and give meaning to whatever content is inside the tag, which helps give the page structure.
+HTML tags are used to describe and give meaning to whatever content is inside the tag, which gives the page structure.

 Let's start with a very basic HTML document.